Kalan-Lab/zol/README.md

     fai            Find additional instances of gene clusters in a genome database using flexible alignment and synteny criteria.
-    prepTG         Prepare a database of target genomes for searches using fai. salt           Support assessment for lateral transfer of gene clusters (experimental). zol            Perform comparative gene cluster analysis.
+    prepTG         Prepare a database of target genomes for searches using fai. regex          Extract a genomic region (as GenBank) from a genome file (FASTA or GenBank) based on scaffold and coordinate inputs (experimental). salt           Support assessment for lateral transfer of gene clusters (experimental). zol            Perform comparative gene cluster analysis.
     zol-scape      Run zol analysis on BiG-SCAPE results.